About Pauline Latham OBE MP

 Pauline Latham was elected as MP for Mid Derbyshire in 2010.
 She had been a Councillor since 1987.
 She was honoured to hold the position of Mayor of Derby during 2007/08.

-Pauline is married to local architect Derek and they have three grown up children and three grandchildren, Poppy, Harry and Oscar.
+Pauline is married to local architect Derek and they have three grown up children and four grandchildren, Poppy, Harry, Oscar and Albert.
 She was born in Lincolnshire, brought up in Nottinghamshire and has lived in Derbyshire since 1970.

 She has a special interest in education issues, was a school governor for 12 years and was a parliamentary candidate for Broxtowe in 2001 and stood as a European candidate in 1999 and 2005 for the East Midlands.